Skip to Main Navigation | Skip to Content

 Rented textbooks may be returned anytime during the semester to the University Store.
-During finals, rental returns will be accepted at the Student Recreation and Wellness Center until 4 p.m.
-Textbooks will be accepted starting December 6-11 from 7:30 to 4 p.m. at the Student Recreation and Wellness Center for buyback.
-Returns will be subject to a $45 late fee per book.
-No returns will be accepted after Monday, December 14, 2015 in the Fall or Monday, May 9, 2016 in the Spring.
-Students will be charged the new replacement cost for the non-returned rental textbooks if the books have not been received by close of business on Monday, December 14, 2015 in the Fall or Monday, May 9, 2016 in the Spring.
+During finals, rental returns will be accepted at the Student Recreation and Wellness Center until 6 p.m.
+Textbooks will be accepted starting May 2nd-6th from 7:30 a.m. to 6 p.m.
+Late returns will be subject to a $45 late fee per book.
+No returns will be accepted after Monday, May 9, 2016.
+Students will be charged the new replacement cost for the non-returned rental textbooks if the books have not been received by close of business on Monday, May 9, 2016.

-Students or guests with special needs will find accessible parking at the west end of the Multipurpose building.
+Students or guests with special needs will find accessible parking at the west side of the Multipurpose building.
 You can exit your family car at the curb for the shortest distance to the entrance.
 If you need a wheelchair to better enjoy the program, it is advised that you bring one with you.
-Most communities have a place to rent or borrow a wheelchair, such as disability programs, churches or service organizations (VFW, etc.).
+Most communities have locations to rent or borrow a wheelchair, such as drug stores, disability programs, churches or service organizations (American Legion, etc.).

-Wheelchair seating and space for one companion is available along the first row of the south bleachers accessed by a ramp at each end and on the mezzanine level of the north bleachers accessed by an elevator in the east hallway.
+Wheelchair seating and space for one companion is available in two areas: along the first row of the south bleachers accessed by a ramp at each end; and on the mezzanine level of the north seating accessed by an elevator in the east hallway.
 Staff may direct guests to the end of the floor seating once graduates and faculty have filed in.

 The first three rows of seats on the north side are reserved for persons with disabilities and one companion.
 There is not space for families to sit together in this area unless they want to sit in the fourth row.
 We recommend you arrive early as this seating does fill.
 There is space to store walkers at each end of this seating while you enjoy the program.

-Persons who are deaf or have low vision and one companion may want to sit at the west end of these seats to be close to the ASL sign language interpreters and to the presenters on the stage.
+Persons who are deaf or have low vision and one companion may want to sit at the west end of the reserved seating to be close to the ASL interpreters and to view the presenters on the stage.

 Assistive listening devices and programs in large print and Braille are available at each end of the seating.